 Susan would like to do more traveling when they retire.
 Jeff would prefer to buy a lake house.

 Jeff will need to purchase a vehicle.

 Jeff and Susan have concerns about running out of money in retirement.

 They are concerned about the cost of healthcare in retirement.

 They don’t want to be a burden for their children as they get older.

-Jeff hates debt and wants to pay off the loan.
-Susan is more comfortable paying the mortgage over time, which can be a source of frustration for them at time.
+Jeff hates debt and wants to pay off the home loan.
+Susan is more comfortable paying off the mortgage over time, which can be a source of frustration for them.